PretoorsRuben/Node_hello/README.md

- # Node_hello application will be accesible through your local EC2 Public IPv4 or EC Public IPv4 DNS
+ # Node_hello application will be accesible through your EC2 Public IPv4 or EC Public IPv4 DNS